devcontainers-community/features-bazel/README.md

 ### Options

-You can specify a `bazeliskversion` to pin to a specific version like this:
+You can specify a `bazelisk` version to pin to a specific version like this:

 ```jsonc
 // devcontainer.json